Broiler Versus Grill

 A broiler cooks the same way as a grill.
 Both of them cook food under or over the heat.
+They both use direct heat.
 In short, these two cooking appliances use the same process though they have one difference.

 The broiler’s heat source is usually above the food being cooked, and in a grill, the fire is below.

 They produce intense heat to cook, resulting in cameralized and charred food with a distinct taste that no other cooking method can give you.